MarcoGrossi92/ORION/README.md

 - **Python Interface**: Convenient scripting and post-processing capabilities
 - **Command-line Converter**: Standalone utility for format conversion
 - **Cross-platform**: Tested on Linux and macOS with GNU and Intel compilers

+## License

+This project is licensed under the GNU General Public License v3.0.
+See [LICENSE](LICENSE) for details.

 ## Quick Start